obniz/obniz/doc/logicanalyzer.md

 # LogicAnalyzer
 LogicAnalyzer record samples read from io periodically.
 This is useful when digital bus signal check.
+Only one LogicAnalyzer can be used with one obniz.

 ### How work